MediaComem/comem-webdev/subjects/angular/README.md

 It just works!

 The `Joke` objects in the `JokeComponent` children are the same objects as the ones in the main component's `jokes` array, bound through Angular's input properties.
-When you modify them in any component, Angular automatically updates all the relevant templates.
+When you modify them in any component, Angular **automatically updates all the relevant templates**.

 ### More component interaction